-About the Wredens of San Louis Obispo County
+About the Wredens of San Luis Obispo County

-After Claus’ brother, Henry, sold his interest in the brewery, he bought ranching property in San Louis Obispo County.
+After Claus’ brother, Henry, sold his interest in the brewery, he bought ranching property in San Luis Obispo County.
 Recently several of brother Henry’s descendants have been interviewed for the Carrisa Plains Oral History Project by the author Craig Deutsche.
-Interviewees include Rita Godward, Jim Liston, Don Nevins, Chuck and Fran Pritchard, Douglas Wreden, his daughter Carissa, Paula Wreden and Bo (William P. Jr.) Wreden, among others.
+Interviewees include Rita Godward, Jim Liston, Don Nevins, Chuck and Fran Pritchard, Douglas Wreden, his daughter Carissa, Paula Wreden and William P. Jr. (Bo) Wreden, among others.
 Copyright to the material has been given to Cal Poly where audio CDs and transcripts of the oral histories are on deposit in Special Collections, Kennedy Library, Cal Poly, San Luis Obispo.
 Copies are also on deposit at the San Luis Obispo History Center, San Luis Obispo, the Taft Junior College Library, Taft, and at the Bancroft Library at UC Berkeley.

 In 2013 Craig published Another Place and Time: Voices from the Carrisa Plains based on oral history interviews.
 The book includes several pages on Douglas Wreden and his family.
 Not all Wreden family members who gave oral histories are mentioned in the text or the appendix.
-Paula, for example, was not interviewed until the spring of last year, after Craig’s book was published.
+Paula, for example, was not interviewed until after Craig’s book was published.